astronomer/docs/astro/install-azure.md

     :::info

     Microsoft Entra ID is automatically configured only for the email domain you used to create your Astro Organization.
+By default, you can invite users from other domains to Astro using passwords, GitHub auth, or Google auth.

-If you need to invite users with emails from other domains to Astro, contact [Astronomer support](https://cloud.astronomer.io/open-support-request) and provide your Organization ID and the email domain you want to manage through Microsoft Entra ID.
+    If you need to invite users with emails from other domains to Astro using Entra ID, contact [Astronomer support](https://cloud.astronomer.io/open-support-request) and provide your Organization ID and the email domain you want to manage through Entra ID.

     :::